Beautiful Liar (Monsta X song): Background and release

 In December 2022, Monsta X announced their comeback by releasing the coming soon image of their twelfth EP Reason through their official SNS, in an intense black image and the release date announced on January 9, 2023.

 On December 20, the track listing was released, with "Beautiful Liar" confirmed as the lead single.

 Joohoney, Hyungwon, and I.M participated in writing its Korean lyrics, alongside Brother Su and Kim Eung-ju.

-The choreography's killing point expresses the feeling of a "snake" ruling the whole body, through the movement that seems to control the mouth from the arm, accompanied by choreography of covering the entire face with one hand, and in which everyone leans their heads and bodies back.
+The choreography's killing point expresses the feeling of a "snake" ruling the whole body, through the movement that seems to control the mouth from the arm, accompanied by a choreography of covering the entire face with one hand, and in which everyone leans their heads and bodies back.

 Composition

-"Beautiful Liar" is a rhythmical and powerful punk rock-style song that sings the reason for love found in the most extreme and dangerous relationship, with a highly addictive beat and high-quality vocals and performance, providing a more intense sense of immersion.
-It can also be described as a hip-hop- and dance-based track with irresistible punk-rock influences, which give the song its earworm quality, a gorgeous blend of sonic intensity and sauciness.
+"Beautiful Liar" is a rhythmical and powerful punk rock-style song which sings the reason for love found in the most extreme and dangerous relationship, with a highly addictive beat and high-quality vocals and performance, providing a more intense sense of immersion.
+It is also known as a hip-hop and dance-based track with irresistible punk-rock influences, which give the song its earworm quality, a gorgeous blend of sonic intensity and sauciness.

 Music video

 On January 5, Monsta X released the first teaser of the music video through their official SNS.
-The video begins with a tense scene, in which unknown people run in droves with a rhythmic beat.
-Led by I.M, who appears exuding a strong presence in a red leather outfit, the members walk towards somewhere, creating a sandstorm.
-Then, the video ends with the two members, being put in a confrontation situation and running towards each other as if attacking.
-On January 6, the second teaser of the music video was released, which begins with an intense beat and sound.
-In the concert hall lit up with colorful lights, Monsta X is on the main stage and is receiving cheers from many people, and the performance made by the members is revealed little by little in the scene passing by with a sense of speed.
+It started with a tense scene, in which unknown people run in droves with a rhythmic beat.
+Led by I.M, who appears exuding a strong presence in a red leather outfit, the members walk towards somewhere creating a sandstorm.
+It ends with the two members, being put in a confrontation situation and running or charging towards each other.
+On January 6, they released the second teaser of the music video, which begins with an intense beat and sound.
+In the concert hall lit up with colorful lights, Monsta X is on the main stage and receiving cheers from many people, and performance made by the members is revealed little by little in the scene passing by with a sense of speed.
 At the end of the video, few of I.M's unique and attractive bass notes are revealed.

 The music video, directed by Highqualityfish, was released alongside the song, through Starship Entertainment and 1theK's YouTube channels on January 9, 2023.
 It portrays their powerful performance from an abandoned warehouse as it catches on fire.
 Elsewhere in the video, it can be seen that, they stumble through a faceless crowd, as they reckon with their conflicting emotions.
 Tapping into the dangerous nature of love, the music video features the members performing in arena set ablaze, clad in leather ensembles, which capture the track's sonic potency in sleek choreographed moves and rebellious expressions.
 The music video shows the members of Monsta X take the stage in front of a crowd full of mysterious people dressed in all black, features imagery of chains and a horse in a red tent.